-We advise couples, individuals and others on the legal issues connected with same-sex relationships including; cohabitation, civil partnerships and agreements and the dissolution (ending) of civil partnerships.
+We advise couples, individuals and others on the legal issues connected with same-sex relationships including; cohabitation, civil partnership rights, agreements, and the dissolution of civil partnerships.

-Following the Civil Partnership Act in 2004 same-sex couples have the opportunity to register their relationship as a Civil Partnership, provided both partners are aged 16 or over.
-This act allows same-sex couples to have the same rights and responsibilities in principle as couple in a civil marriage.
+According to civil partnership laws, following the Civil Partnership Act in 2004, same-sex couples have the opportunity to register their relationship as a Civil Partnership.
+This act allows same-sex couples, aged 16 or over, to have the same rights and responsibilities in principle as a couple in a civil marriage, including:

-Dissolution is the legal process that will bring an end to a Civil Partnership.
+Civil partnership dissolution is the legal process that will bring an end to a civil partnership.
 It is the equivalent to divorce for married couples.
-Only after dissolution can a person engage in another Civil Partnership if they so wish.
-A person must have been in a Civil Partnership for at least a year in order to apply for dissolution.
+Only after dissolution can a person engage in another civil partnership if they so wish.
+A person must have been in a civil partnership for at least a year in order to apply for dissolution.

-For further information or to arrange an appointment regarding Civil Partnership matters, please contact our Family Law team.
+For further information or to arrange an appointment regarding civil partnership matters, please contact our civil partnership solicitors.

 Our family law team is here to help.